- WhaWhat Criminal Defense Lawyers Do in the First Hours After an Arrest

 Early legal action prevents mistakes that cannot be reversed.

-What To Do Immediately After an Arrest
+What You Should Do Immediately After an Arrest in Springfield

 Your actions in the first hours matter.